pyiron/flowrep/docs/README.md

 section that the recipe we parse from this are intended to give the same result as these underlying functions when we run the recipe with a WfMS.

-## Beyond Recipes: Live Data and Execution
+## Beyond Recipes: Retrospective "Instance View" Data and Execution

 Recipes are *prospective* — they describe a computation template without holding data.
 For retrospective analysis (inspecting what actually happened during a